gradescope/autograder_samples/docs/ssh.md

 You can debug a submission by clicking the "Debug via SSH" button in the action bar at the bottom of a submission.
-This will allow you to log into a container that has your autograder code and the student's code downloaded, set up in the same way as an actual autograder run.
+This will allow you to log into a new, empty container that has your autograder code and the student's code downloaded, set up in the same way as an actual autograder run.
+You can then run the autograder to see the results that it would produce.

 [![Debug via SSH](debug_via_ssh.png)](debug_via_ssh.png)